-Coolers make you think of summertime when the sun is shining and the birds are singing.
-You’ll see these cold containers at family reunions, outdoor weddings, company picnics, and whole lot more.
+Coolers make you think of summer when the sun is shining and the birds are singing.
+You’ll see these cold containers at family reunions, outdoor weddings, company picnics, and more.
 It’s an item that automatically makes you feel good vibes.
 Plus, it holds tasty snacks and drinks.
 What’s not to love?

 The Bottom Line